IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

-.. openTEPES documentation master file, created by Andres Ramos
+﻿.. openTEPES documentation master file, created by Andres Ramos

 Electric System Input Data
 ==========================

-All the input files must be located in a folder with the name of the case study.
+All the input files must be in a folder with the name of the case study.

 Acronyms
 --------